flamendless/RememberingHomeLua2p/README.md

 * [makelove](https://github.com/pfirsich/makelove) - for packaging the game for other operating system
 * [msdf-bmfont](https://www.npmjs.com/package/msdf-bmfont) - for converting `.ttf` font files to SDF

+## Dependencies:

+* [Curl](https://curl.haxx.se/download.html) - For Windows, version 7.38.0 is needed to work with luajit-request
+* [LOVE framework](https://love2d.org) - versions 11.0 to 11.3 are tested to work.

 ## LICENSE:

 * Assets have a commercial license and thus can not be used without the permission from the artist